 After starting with arboreal Chimps its now time to take a dive into the aquatic life with the most interesting aquatic animal: The Dolphins.
-Sp get ready for some interesting Dolphin Facts.
+So get ready for some Interesting Dolphin facts.

 Interesting Dolphin Facts:

 The word “Dolphin” has originated from Greek word “delphis” which basically means “A fish with a womb”.
 A male dolphin is called “Bull” and a female dolphin is called “Cow” while the young ones are called “Calves”.

 Dolphins are social animals and live in groups(called pods).
 The bonds of dolphins in a pod are very intense.
 They carry the sick, the elderly, and those that have been injured with great care.
 Young dolphins stay with their mother for 2-3 years.

 Dolphins are mammals, i.e, they give birth to young rather than laying eggs and nurse them with milk.
 They are the descendants of terrestrial mammals and adapted to marine lifestyle roughly 50 million years ago.
 Their forelimbs transformed into flippers and hind legs disappeared.